Catholic Church in Belgium: Clerical sex abuse scandal

 Nonetheless, the Adriaenssens commission published a 200-page report on 10 September 2010.
 According to the report, the commission heard allegations from 488 complainants, concerning incidents that took place between 1950 and 1990.
 The report contained testimony from 124 people, cited 320 alleged abusers, of whom 102 were known to have been clergy members from 29 congregations.
 Two-thirds of the complainants were men.
 Thirteen of the alleged victims committed suicide.
 In the years 2010 to 2016, 12,442 people in Flanders formally left the Catholic Church; half of these "debaptisms" were in 2010.

 Blessings for same sex couples

 In 2022, the Flemish bishops approved a blessing ceremony for homosexual couples.
 The three-page document noted that "such a prayerful moment can be quite simple.
 The difference with what the Church understands as a sacramental marriage must also be clear."
 The document frequently quoted the apostolic exhortation, Amoris Laetitia, of Pope Francis.
 The intent of the initiative, the bishops said, was to welcome homosexuals and instruct dioceses to appoint a contact person "for pastoral work with them."

+Eastern Catholicism

+There is a small Eastern Catholic community in Belgium, mainly Chaldo-Assyrians and Byzantines.
+On 18 February 2024, the first Byzantine rite ordination to the diaconate in Belgium was performed by bishops Johan Bonny (Latin rite) and Petro Holiney (Byzantine rite).